-Cyberspace is my PERSONAL fave when it comes to the best navy blue colours for kitchen islands and bathroom vanities (even feature walls!).
-It picks up where Hale Navy left off, with a good shot of navy blue, but a more SUBDUED look to it as the gray comes forward just a bit more, but the navy of it is ALMOST true, leaning only a bit blue-purple.
+Cyberspace is my PERSONAL fave regarding the best navy blue colours for kitchen islands and bathroom vanities (even feature walls!).
+Cyberspace picks up where Hale Navy left off, with a good shot of navy blue, but a more SUBDUED look to it.

 In this next photo, my client wanted to update the look of her oak kitchen without painting ALL of the cabinets.
-Cyberspace did the trick and pulled nicely into the flecks in her countertop.
+Cyberspace does the trick and pulls nicely into the flecks in her countertop.

-In the next two photos, we did Cyberspace on the built-ins beside the fireplace as well as the kitchen island…
+In the next two photos, we used Cyberspace on the built-ins beside the fireplace and the kitchen island…

 YOUTUBE Video Review of Sherwin Williams Cyberspace (COMING SOON)

-If Cyberspace is more muted than you wanted, bump back to Benjamin Moore Hale Navy or check out Sherwin Williams Naval (below)!
+If Cyberspace is more muted than you want, bump back to Benjamin Moore Hale Navy or check out Sherwin Williams Naval (below)!

-And speaking of samples, undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
+Undoubtedly, you’ll be heading out shortly to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
 Samplize offers peel and stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
 Here are just a FEW reasons why I recommend Samplize to my clients…

 - If you keep the samples on their white paper, you can move them around the room